 BOOK REVIEW: Daniele Ganser, a Swiss energy economist, recently wrote one of the most intriguing books concerning German oil imports and their future outlook.
 The book certainly lends itself to explore German energy markets in more depth.
-I must say that Daniele has very thoroughly researched current oil and gas use in Europe, and he individuates what are the effects of peak oil upon Swiss and German energy markets.
-I argued on similar lines in a previous article on peak oil.
+Daniele has thoroughly researched current oil and gas use in Europe.
+The book goes beyond common knowledge and facts, and what most of us in the energy business already know.
+Daniel examines the effects of oil production on the Swiss and German energy market.

 Dr. Colin J. Campbell has written the preface, so the laurels he had so long preserved were bestowed to Daniele only.
 Daniele is really getting into the midst of it all, when he discusses his own analysis that peak oil for conventional hydrocarbons has been reached back in 2006.
 This implies that we now rely on unconventional hydrocarbons.
 His criticism is such that statistical agencies and oil producers include these unconventional hydrocarbons under conventional hydrocarbons.
 This confuscates the whole picture, and makes statistics unreliable.
 It is well known in the peak oil community that hydrocarbons decline by 4% every year, which means there is an urgency to build up renewable energy.